o-ran-sc/nonrtric/test/common/README.md

 # Introduction #

 This dir contains most scripts needed for the auto-test environment.
-There are scripts with functions to adapt to the apis of the components of the Non-RT RIC; Policy Agent, A1 Controller and Ric (A1) simulator.
-The test environment supports both test with docker and kubernetes(still experimental)
+There are scripts with functions to adapt to the apis of the components of the Non-RT RIC; Policy Managerment Service, Information Coordinator Service , A1 simulator as well as other components and simulators.
+The test environment supports both test with docker and kubernetes.
 Some of the scripts can also be used for other kinds of tests, for example basic tests.

 ## Overview for common test scripts and files ##

-`agent_api_functions.sh` \
-Contains functions for adapting towards the Policy Management Service (PMS) API, also via dmaap (using a message-router stub interface)

 `api_curl.sh` \
 A common curl based function for the agent and ics apis.
 Also partly used for the Callback receiver and RAPP Catalogue apis.

+`cbs_api_function.sh` \
+All functions are implemented in `consul_api_function.sh`.

+`chartmus_api_functions.sh` \
+Contains functions for managing a Chartmuseum instance.

+`clean-docker.sh` \
+Cleans all containers started by the test environment in docker.

 `clean-kube.sh` \
 Cleans all services, deployments, pods, replica set etc started by the test environment in kubernetes.